LoopKit/loopdocs/docs/setup/update/updating.md

 !!!info ""
     The process to update is very similar to the original building of Loop app, except you get to skip several of the first steps.
 The basic steps are:

-    * Update iOS, macOS, Xcode, or watchOS as needed
+    * Update iOS, macOS, Xcode, and/or watchOS
     * Download new Loop source code
     * Change the MAIN_APP_BUNDLE_IDENTIFIER
     * Save project